 An operations project manager is responsible for monitoring the performance of the project team, ensuring that the operations meet the clients' standards and internal regulations with maximum productivity and efficiency.
 Operations project managers manage the department's budget and allocate materials and resources accurately, maintaining a record of expenses and costs forecasting.
 They coordinate with the clients, discussing project adjustments or additional tasks as needed, and lead project execution and deliverables by determining the team's needs and concerns, and enforcing strategic procedures.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a program manager is likely to be skilled in "program management," "infrastructure," "excellent organizational," and "hr," while a typical operations project manager is skilled in "business operations," "business process," "provide management," and "operations project."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a program manager is likely to be skilled in "program management," "infrastructure," "excellent organizational," and "hr," while a typical operations project manager is skilled in "business operations," "business process," "provide management," and "operations project."

 An Associate Project Manager helps the project manager in the successful implementation of the project.
 They ensure that projects are effectively planned and well-organized.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between program managers and associate project managers, there are some differences that are important to note.
 For one, a program manager might have more use for skills like "program management," "oversight," "infrastructure," and "excellent organizational."
-Meanwhile, some associate project managers might include skills like "project documentation," "meeting minutes," "powerpoint," and "microsoft project" on their resume.
+Meanwhile, some responsibilities of associate project managers require skills like "project documentation," "meeting minutes," "powerpoint," and "microsoft project. "

-Associate project managers reach similar levels of education when compared to program managers.
-The difference is that they're 3.8% more likely to earn a Master's Degree less, and 0.2% more likely to graduate with a Doctoral Degree.
+Associate project managers reach similar levels of education compared to program managers, in general.
+The difference is that they're 3.8% more likely to earn a Master's Degree, and 0.2% more likely to graduate with a Doctoral Degree.